Pittsburgh Police Shoots & Kills 17-Year-Old As He’s Running Away From A Traffic Stop

 — Pittsburgh Post-Gazette (@PittsburghPG) June 20, 2018

 Officers found two guns in the vehicle, but the driver was interviewed and released with no charges filed against them.
-The whereabouts of the other runner is not known, but police believe they were struck by a bullet and are asking for them to come forward and assist police in piecing together what happened during the traffic stop.
+The whereabouts of the other runner are not known, but police believe they were struck by a bullet and are asking for them to come forward and assist police in piecing together what happened during the traffic stop.

-McDonough voiced concern about the aftermath of Antwon’s death, saying,
+McDonough voiced concern about the aftermath of Antwon’s death.

 “I understand that in today’s atmosphere, any time a young man is killed, there is cause for outrage in some areas… Social media is so prolific… Some of the initial postings that came out directly after this incident were inaccurate and inflammatory, so I would urge that people in the community give us a chance to conduct an objective investigation, and I guarantee that’s what they’ll get from the Allegheny County police.”

 One social media posting following the incident was a video of the shooting that was posted to Facebook.
 McDonough acknowledged that he had seen it but warned against extrapolating too much from it.
 He indicated it would be part of the investigation into the events related to the incident.
-Neither the officer involved in the traffic stop nor his vehicle were equipped with a camera according to the superintendent.
+Neither the officer involved in the traffic stop nor his vehicle was equipped with a camera, according to the superintendent.
 The identity of the officer has not been released, but they have been put on paid leave while an investigation is conducted.